ShannonZ/unring/README.md

 Depends on MATLAB: contains a compiled matlab implementation for working with nrrd files.

 Compatible with 64 bit Linux due to reliance on compiled code.
-Touch base if you want source code for other systems.
+Please contact [Ning, Lipeng, Ph.D](mailto:lning@bwh.harvard.edu)) or 	[Rathi, Yogesh, Ph.D](YOGESH@bwh.harvard.edu) if you need code for other platforms.

 Tested on Ubuntu 16.04, python 2.7, MATLAB R2014a.